Urgent Care

 In Case of An Emergency

-Dr. Russell is passionate about emergency care and providing comfortable, thorough treatment to every pet.
-With years of experience in surgery and emergency care, Dr. Russell is dedicated to seeing your pet all the way to full health and making sure they get to continue enjoying a healthy, happy life with you.
+Our team is passionate about emergency care and providing comfortable, thorough treatment to every pet.
+With years of experience in surgery and emergency care, our Veterinary team is dedicated to seeing your pet all the way to full health and making sure they get to continue enjoying a healthy, happy life with you.

 If you’re worried about your pet during our regular hours, call VO Vets at 682.350.8890.